May is Asian & Pacific Islander Heritage Month

 Register to attend virtually: bit.ly/CCCDUmojaKwanzaa

-In recognition of Native American heritage month, OCC will host:
+In recognition of Native American Heritage Month, OCC will host:

 Student Presentation on Indigenous Cultures of Americas